Khanh Doan: Stage

 Doan has performed onstage at Seattle's 5th Avenue Theatre in Miss Saigon, at Village Theater in Jesus Christ Superstar, and at the ACT Theatre in A Christmas Carol.
 In 2012, Doan performed the lead role of Sita in the ACT Theatre staged retelling of the sacred Hindu epic, Ramayana.
-Doan performs regularly at the Seattle Children’s Theatre (SCT) and has appeared in: Sleeping Beauty, Harold and the Purple Crayon,'Peter Pan, The Sorcerer’s Apprentice, Art Dog Everyone Knows What a Dragon Looks Like, Busytown, High School Musical, Lyle the Crocodile, and Go, Dog Go.
+Doan performs regularly at the Seattle Children's Theatre (SCT) and has appeared in: Sleeping Beauty, Harold and the Purple Crayon, Peter Pan, The Sorcerer's Apprentice, Art Dog, Everyone Knows What a Dragon Looks Like, Busytown, High School Musical, Go, Dog.
+Go! and Lyle the Crocodile.

 Film and television

 On screen, Doan has appeared with Peter Dinklage in The Knights of Badassdom, with Elliott Gould in Switchmas, with Timothy Hutton in Leverage, and with Antonio Banderas in The Big Bang.
 Doan has also appeared in several independent film projects including Simply Fobulous, God Machine, Family and the Seattle International Film Festival Fly Film Safe Passage.
-Doan currently stars as Khanh, the Red Dragon Warrior in the original web series, Chop Socky Boom.
+Doan has also starred as Khanh, the Red Dragon Warrior in the original web series, Chop Socky Boom.